AntonisGkortzis/islander/guide.md

 * [Food](#food_kalymnos)

 #### <a name="info_kalymnos"></a>General Info
 Kalymnos is located on the northern side of Dodecanese and close to the Turkish coasts.
-This island distinguishes for the wild rocky mountains, which is why it has developed as a rock climbing destination over the last years.In the past, the locals used to make their living from sponge fishing.
+This island distinguishes for the wild rocky mountains, which is why it has developed as a rock climbing destination over the last years.
+In the past, the locals used to make their living from sponge fishing.

 #### <a name="beaches_kalymnos"></a>Beaches